Cotter45/pghelp/README.md

 console.log(query.params); // []
 ```

+---

-## Contributing
+### 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+Contributions and feedback are always welcome!
+If you’d like to improve pghelp, open a pull request or file an issue.

-## License
+### 📜 License

-This project is licensed under the MIT License.
+© Forever Frameworks

+<sub>Language: TypeScript • Database: PostgreSQL • License: MIT</sub>